snugel/digenome-toolkit/README.md

 2. Set an environment variable 'DIGENOME_HOME', to the directory which contains python files and executables.

-3. Copy digenome-run script to bin directory (i.e. ~/bin), and run the script to analyze BAM file.
+3. Copy digenome-run script to bin directory (i.e. ~/bin), and run the script to analyze BAM file, as below:

+digenome-run [-r cutoff_ratio=20.0] [-g difference=1] BAM_PATH [step=1]

 It will automatically execute all required processes.
 It needs 'pysam' python package to run properly.